-The content of each radio commercial must be original and candidates should ensure that they demonstrate a range of technological and interpretative concepts, techniques and ideas which are relevant to the chosen subject area, including the application and integration of appropriate sonic branding.
-The presentation should be engaging; reflecting appropriate levels of creativity and personality which are congruent with this examination level.
-Innovative approaches to content are encouraged.
+Candidates should ensure that they demonstrate a range of technological and interpretative concepts, techniques and ideas which are relevant to the chosen storylines and subject areas.
+Each story should be engaging; reflecting appropriate levels of creativity and personality which are congruent with this level of study.